DeimosMH/CodeTasks/Notes/C++PrimerPlus/C++PrimerPlus.md

 #### Array Initialization

-You can use the initialization form only when defining the array.You cannot use it later, and you cannot assign one array wholesale to another:
+You can use the initialization form only when defining the array.
+You cannot use it later, and you cannot assign one array wholesale to another:

 ```cpp
 int cards[4] = {3, 6, 8, 10};   // okay